AviaOne/scripts/restake_monitoring_report/README.md

 | Alert if bot balance < 10 TOKENS | BALANCE_ALERT="1" |
 | List of chains with denom 10^18 | ETH_CHAINS="Dymension Fetch.ai Evmos Canto" |

-## Open "restake_report.sh" and add your personnal information
+## Open "restake_report.sh" and choose how to start Restake
 Choose if your Restake is working with "Services" or directly with NPM

 IF Restake is working directly with NPM use :